Best GEO Tools for Small Businesses: What to Choose Without an Enterprise Budget

 Mistake 1: choosing the most famous tool

-Mistake 2: focusing only on the number of AI providers
+Mistake 3: focusing only on the number of AI providers — but ignoring which ones

 Conclusion